Dynamic-Capital/Dynamic-Capital/docs/codex_mcp_multi_agent_workflow.md

 # Codex MCP Multi-Agent Workflow Guide

-This guide documents how to orchestrate Codex CLI as a Model Context Protocol (MCP) server and coordinate it with the OpenAI Agents SDK to deliver deterministic, traceable software workflows.
-By following the steps below you can reproduce the end-to-end flow from the OpenAI Cookbook: launching the MCP server, running a single-agent build of a simple game, and expanding into a guarded multi-agent pipeline.
+This guide shows how to expose Codex CLI as a Model Context Protocol (MCP) server and orchestrate it with the OpenAI Agents SDK.
+You will:

-## Prerequisites
+1. Prepare a local environment with the required tooling.
+2. Launch Codex CLI once as a long-lived MCP server to avoid restart overhead on back-to-back runs.
+3. Build a focused single-agent workflow that ships a tiny browser game.
+4. Grow the scenario into a guarded multi-agent pipeline and inspect its trace.

+## 1. Prepare the environment

-Before you begin, make sure the following tools and environment variables are available:
+Make sure the following dependencies are installed:

-- **Codex CLI** installed locally so `npx codex` works.
+- **Codex CLI** so that `npx codex` resolves.
-- **Python 3.10+** and **pip** for running the Agents SDK.
+- **Python 3.10+** and **pip** for the Agents SDK.
-- **Node.js 18+** (required for `npx`).
+- **Node.js 18+** (needed by `npx`).
-- An **OpenAI API key** stored in a `.env` file in your working directory.
+- An **OpenAI API key** stored locally.

-Set up a clean workspace and save your key:
+Create a dedicated workspace and capture the API key inside a `.env` file:

 ```bash
 mkdir codex-workflows